 6. Cover up

-Trekking in Nepal is a lifetime experience but make sure you stay healthy following the above-mentioned health tips.
+Trekking in Nepal is a lifetime experience but make sure you stay healthy and fit.
 We wish you a happy visit to Nepal.

-How did you remain healthy while you travelled in Nepal?
+How did you maintain your health while you traveled in Nepal?
 Share your experience and tips in the comment below.

 Planning trip to Nepal and need help?